Rosella Ayane: Leicester City

 On 4 September 2025, Ayane signed a one-year contract with fellow Women's Super League club Leicester City.

+In June 2026, it was announced that Ayane would depart the club upon the expiration of her contract that month.

+Ipswich Town

+On 1 September 2026, Ayane joined recently-promoted Women's Super League 2 side Ipswich Town on an initial one-year deal.

 International career

 Ayane has played for England at Under-17 and Under-19 level.
 Between 2011 and 2012 she won seven caps and scored one goal (vs. Finland, in a 2012 UEFA U17 Championship qualifier).
 In 2014, Ayane made her debut for the England U19s and scored the second goal in a 2–0 win.
 A year later she scored her second goal for England U19s in a 2–2 draw against Norway in a 2015 UEFA U19 Championship qualifier, a match that was replayed in extraordinary circumstances after a refereeing error.
 In total, Ayane made 17 appearances and scored 3 goals for the U17s and U19s respectively.

 Due to her Moroccan father, she was eligible to represent Morocco and made her debut in June 2021, scoring within a minute of entering the field in a 3–0 victory over Mali.
 Previously, she almost chose Scotland, partly due to her mother's wish for her to become a member of the Scottish squad.

 Ayane took part in the 2022 Women's Africa Cup of Nations held in Morocco.
 She started in all six matches and scored two goals, including one in the final.
-Morocco finished second as they were defeated 2–1 in the final against South Africa.
+She secured Morocco’s place in the final, scoring the decisive penalty over Nigeria, winning them 5-4, as well as securing their first appearance at a World Cup.
+Morocco finished second in the final, as they were defeated 2–1 in the final against South Africa.